DevOpstacle/DevOpstacle/README.md

 # Team Members (ADD YOUR NAME & availability)
 ---
 - Hossam-Elshall - I'm available all the week at any time except friday
+- Badr Noman - Available all the time
 ---